bixb922/crank-organ/doc-software/README.md

 Sometimes, the browser changes the http:// prefix to https://, verify that the prefix is http since https does not work currrently.
 (I plan to upgrade to https support once the Microdot web server supports https. https support in Micropython is fairly recent, 2023).

+The microcontroller always tries option 1 and option 2 until one of those two succeds.
+The microcontroller publishes option 3 during 2 minutes and maintains that option active only of you connect.

 # Configuration

 The configuration parameters explained in detail on the configuration page.
+After changing and saving a new configuration, please reboot the microcontroller.

 ## Configurations you should change
 A initial configuration file is supplied.
 This is what you should modify: